zaiisao/Documentation/en/Audio Broadcast/android_audio.md

 - Android SDK for API level 16 or later.
 - Android Studio 3.0 or later.
 - Before accessing Agora’s services, ensure that you open the ports and whitelist the domains specified in [Firewall Requirements](../../en/Agora%20Platform/firewall.md).
+- If you want to run your app on Android 9, see [Android Privacy changes](https://developer.android.com/about/versions/pie/android-9.0-changes-28#privacy-changes-p) for more information.

 Download the Agora SDK：